Systems of power self-protect

 “What did they do?” asked attorney Dandar.

-“Basically spoke with Thomas [Brennan] and gave him some counselling or, you know, support.”
+“Basically spoke with Thomas [Brennan] and gave him some counseling or, you know, support.”

 Kyle’s older brother—wondering who the elusive “Jerry” was who called our home to tell us of Kyle’s death—asked Bohling about him.
 (Some of our questions, naturally, were things like: Why didn’t Tom Brennan call us?
 Why didn’t the police make this important call?)
 Bohling’s response to the question about Jerry’s identity?
 “Some Scientology guy.”